JonHertzig/practice-leadership-handbook/making-mistakes.rst

 A wise person will recognise the signs that accompany their own mistake-making.
 For example, you might have a distinct feeling of urgent enthusiasm about doing something new, and be self-aware enough to know that's how you feel when you're just about to leap into something that turns out to be a mistake.
 If you're lucky, you'll recognise this feeling *before* you make your mistakes, not just afterwards.

-Nearly everybody realises when they have made a mistake - eventually.
+Nearly everybody realises when they have made a mistake --- eventually.
 If you can't spot a mistake before you make it, at least try to do it as quickly as possible afterwards.

 Owning and apologising for your mistake
 =======================================

 Draw a circle around your mistake, so that everybody, including you, sees it as truly yours and yours alone.
-There is hardly anything more depressing than a partly-owned mistake.
+There is hardly anything more depressing than a partly owned mistake.
 An apology for a mistake contains:

 * a statement: *I did x*.